-They are bigger, mouthier, tougher and seem to be at an age where they should just plain know better.
-You may look at your pre-teen daughter or son, seeing someone as tall as you are and wonder what in the world is making him or her act like such a child.
-Looks can be deceiving and the reality is that they most definitely are still children!
-Disciplining a 12-year old is definitely not as easy as disciplining a younger child, however this is one of the most pivotal ages where proper discipline, high expectations, boundaries and limits must be set and adhered to, or else parents risk out of control teenage years.
+They are bigger, mouthier, tougher, and seem to be at an age where they should just plain know better.
+You may look at your pre-teen daughter or son, seeing someone as tall as you, and wonder what in the world is making him or her act like such a child.
+Looks can be deceiving, and the reality is that they are most definitely still children!
+Disciplining a 12-year-old is definitely not as easy as disciplining a younger child.
+However, this is one of the most pivotal ages where proper discipline, high expectations, boundaries, and limits must be set and adhered to—otherwise, parents risk facing out-of-control teenage years.

 11 Responses